Azure/BatchSparkScoringPredictiveMaintenance/README.md

     2. `3a_model_scoring` will score the data with the machine learning model created with `2b_model_building`.
 The results data is written to the Azure Databricks Data store.
 Once this notebook is run, you can optionally examine the scored results data with the `3a_model_scoring_evaluation` notebook.
   * (optional) Instructions to create the batch scoring Databricks Job using the Databricks CLI are documented at https://github.com/Azure/BatchSparkScoringPredictiveMaintenance/blob/master/BatchScoringJob.md.

+The scenario is constructed as a pipeline flow, where each notebook is optimized to perform in a batch setting for each of the ingest, feature engineering, model building, model scoring operations.
+To accomplish this, the feature engineering notebook is designed to be used to generate a general data set for any of the training, calibrate, test or scoring operations.
+In this scenario, we use a temporal split strategy for these operations, so the notebook parameters are used to set date range filtering.

 # Conclusion

 This scenario demonstrates how to automate the batch scoring of a predictive maintenance solution.
 The actual work of the "batch scoring a spark model" scenario is done through an Azure Databricks job.
 The job executes the `3_Scoring_Pipeline` notebook, which depends on a machine learning model existing on the Azure Databricks file storage.
 We created the model using the `2_Training_Pipeline` notebook which used the data downloaded with the `1_data_ingestion` notebook.